ottawadeveloper/drupal_toolkit/DEVS.md

 for plug-ins).
 You can then access this object using the args() function.
 The definition of ArgsInterface outlines how you can access them properly.

+### Managing Configuration

+Each plugin can require different configuration options.